bitrise-io/devcenter/_articles/bitrise-cli/secrets.md

 Bitrise CLI automatically filters your secret env vars and prints `[REDACTED]` with newlines after the key so that the secret env vars are NOT VISIBLE in the build log.
 This applies to both **private and public apps**.

-!!! warning "Build configuration custom env vars are exposed" You can specify an env var you wish to overwrite in your workflow if you click `Start/Schedule a Build` for your build   and select the `Advanced` option in the `Build configuration` pop-up window.
+{% include message_box.html type="warning" title="Build configuration custom env vars are exposed" content="
+You can specify an env var you wish to overwrite in your workflow if you click `Start/Schedule a Build` for your build   and select the `Advanced` option in the `Build configuration` pop-up window.
 Note that any env var you set in `Custom Environment Variables (optional)` section **will not be handled as secret env vars** hence they'll be will be visible in the build logs!
-You can also check them in `Build parameters` if you click `More details` on your build's page!
+You can also check them in `Build parameters` if you click `More details` on your build's page! "%}

 For more information on secrets, check out our [Secrets and Env Vars](/builds/env-vars-secret-env-vars/) section.